kaicataldo/dotfiles/README.md

 ## Installation/Update

-### `bin/bootstrap`
+### `bootstrap.sh`

-`bin/bootstrap` creates symlinks in the user's home directory to the files in this repository.
+`bootstrap.sh` creates symlinks in the user's home directory to the files in this repository.
 When run with the `--dev-env` flag, it will also bootstrap Vim, Neovim, and tmux.

 *__Warning__: this will overwrite any dotfiles of the same name in your home directory.*